wavebeem/wavebeem.com/src/blog/2020-10-21-tagged-unions.md

 ---
 title: "Tagged unions in JavaScript"
-description: "A disciplined approach to state management and domain modeling"
+description: "A disciplined approach to state management and domain modeling for JavaScript and TypeScript.
+Also known as algebraic data types / discriminated unions."
 ---

 @[toc]